cillianmurphy45/Analyzing-Sales-Data/README.md

 # Analyzing-Sales-Data-for-a-fictious-company
 This analysis aims to investigate a fictious company's sales data from January 2023 to January 2024.
-By analyzing sales trends over time, well and underperforming products, provences and sales reps
+By analyzing sales trends over time, well and underperforming products, provences and sales reps.
+Which will then be visualized through both Tableau and Power BI.